-DUI and other driving offenses, like hit and run, reckless driving, evading an officer, driving on a suspended license, or driving without a valid California license can threaten your ability to continue to operate a motor vehicle and subject you to other severe penalties.
+DUI (Driving under the Influence) and other driving offenses, like hit and run, reckless driving, evading or drive away from an officer, driving on a suspended license, or driving without a valid California license are serious crime that can result in a temporary or even permanent suspension of a driving license as well as jail time, substantial fines and a bunch of more other severe penalties.

-- Refusing to present a license when asked with the aid of an officer
+- Refusing to present a valid license when asked from a law enforcement officer

 - Driving with a license that has been suspended or revoked

-- Causing physical damage with an automobile after a license has been suspended or revoked
+- Causing physical to other damage with an automobile

-- Hit and run causing belongings damage, injury, or death (can also be charged as a felony
+- Hit and run causing property damage, injury, or death (can be charged as a felony)

-- Driving the wrong way on a divided highway (also can be charged as a felony
+- Driving on the wrong way on a 2 ways highway (can be charged as a felony)

-- Reckless driving, consisting of reckless riding leading to bodily damage; Engaging in a race with another automobile on a public highway, such as racing which ends up in bodily injury;
+- Engaging in a race with another automobile on a public highway

-- Throwing any substance at another automobile or car occupant on a public highway;
+- Throwing any substance at another automobile or car while moving

-- Possession of alcohol in a vehicle via all and sundry under 21
+- Possession of alcohol while driving under the age of 21

-- Possession of an open box of alcohol in a car
+- Possession of an open bottle or any kind of container of alcohol in a car

 - If you're charged with a DUI, please see our page dedicated mainly to these varieties of crimes.